-August 9, 2017: I’m presenting a short talk and a poster at Facebook’s UX Research Summit in Menlo Park, CA.
+August 9, 2017: I’m presenting a short talk and a poster at Facebook’s UX Research Summit (UsERS) in Menlo Park, CA.

 August 7, 2017: One paper accepted to CSCW 2018 Online First (27% acceptance rate): an interview study with users of HeartMob, a private online support community for people experiencing online harassment (with Jill Dimond, Sarita Schoenebeck, and Cliff Lampe).

 June 12, 2017: This summer, I’m working as a UX Research Intern with Facebook’s Protect and Care team in Menlo Park, CA.

 May 25, 2017: I’m in San Diego, CA for ICA 2017.